wsor4035/liquid_restriction/readme.md

 ## FAQ

 __buckets don't work(place liquid) when used.__
-just use the node form of it. use default:water_source instead of bucket:bucket_water
+please update the mod, this has since been fixed as of commit `1e33fd0`

 __how do I use this mod for random liquid__
-simple, add random liquids mod to the depends.txt file, and the modname:node_name to to the liquid_list. if it has a bucket form, add its bucket:node_name to liquid_bucket_list
+simple, add random liquids mod to the depends.txt file, and the modname:node_name(source and flowing) to to the liquid_list. if it has a bucket form, add its bucket:node_name to liquid_list as well.